The Triumph of Christianity

 The Forensic Standard

 To navigate in a culture of subjective "truths," we believe it is important to apply what we call a “Forensic Standard” to our study of the Word.
 While we realize “forensic” is not a biblical or theological term and can be somewhat jarring to pastors and scholars, we ask your indulgence as we apply it here.
-We believe the word helps explain our “examination of the evidence” approach through a modern term (CSI / Crime Scene Investigation) that disciples will understand.
+We believe the word helps explain our “examination of the evidence” approach through a modern term (CSI / Crime Scene Investigation) that learners will understand.

-Forensic [fə-rĕn-sĭk]: Relating to the application of scientific methods and techniques to the investigation of facts for a court of law.
+Relating to the application of scientific methods and techniques to the investigation of facts for a court of law.

 We do not treat the Book of Acts as merely ancient "religious literature" that has little application in our modern world.
 Instead, we treat it respectfully as a “Forensic Record” that can guide humanity today.
-When Peter and Paul (and the many believers who followed over Christianity’s first 3 centuries) confronted the Roman world, they didn’t offer "spiritual feelings"; they presented Infallible Proofs - tekmērion (τεκμήριον).
+When Peter and Paul (and the many believers who followed during Christianity’s first 3 centuries) confronted the Roman world, they didn’t offer "spiritual feelings"; they presented Infallible Proofs - tekmērion (τεκμήριον).

 The Investigative Methodology